-In December 2014, Enosh launched an evidence-based national mental health model for youth in Israel involving the establishment of youth friendly centers that serve as a 'one stop shop', providing multi-professional preventative and early intervention services, referrals to mental health services in the community and outreach educational programs for professionals and care providers who interact with youth.
+In December 2014, Enosh launched an evidence-based national mental health model for youth in Israel, involving the establishment of youth friendly centers that serve as a “'one stop shop”, that provide multi-professional preventative and early intervention services, referrals to mental health services in the community, and outreach educational programs for professionals and care providers who interact with youth.
 The project was inspired by the successful model of Headspace Australia, a national flagship program for adolescent mental health and a global leader in the field.
-The project focuses on improving service delivery and access to mental health services for young people aged 12-25 suffering from mild to moderate mental health problems.
-Headspace centers are not designed to substitute for existing services, but rather to complement them by encouraging young people to access an enhanced form of primary care as early as possible.
-The first branch opened in Bat-Yam in December 2014.
+The project focuses on improving service delivery and access to mental health services for young people aged 12-25 who suffer from mild to moderate psychosocial disabilities.
+Headspace centers are not designed to substitute existing mental health services, but rather to complement them by encouraging young people to access an enhanced form of primary care as early as possible.

-As mentioned above, Enosh opened the first headspace center in Bat Yam in December 2014 and it has exceeded our expectations in terms of client demand.
-536 teenagers have turned to the Centre for some level of support and counseling.
-318 initial evaluations (intake) meetings have been held, and 240 young people have received psychological and psychiatric therapy in the Centre (this is 74% higher than our initial expectations, with the original estimate being 138 patients in the opening year).
-A second headspace Center in Jerusalem is opening this year.
-Within this framework, services will be offered to adolescents and their families, to increase the response to adolescents and to expand the body of knowledge in the field of prevention of mental damage.
+Enosh opened the first Israeli Headspace center in Bat Yam in December 2014.
+The center has exceeded our expectations in terms of client demand: 536 teenagers approached the center for some level of support and counseling, 318 initial evaluations (intake) meetings have been held, and 240 young people have received psychological and psychiatric therapy in the center.
+The amount of center participants was 74% higher than our initial expectations, with the original estimate being 138 patients in the opening year.
+A second headspace center in Jerusalem will be opening this year.
+Using the same framework, services will be offered to adolescents and their families with the goals of increasing the response to adolescents and expanding the body of knowledge in the field of prevention of mental damage.

 Navigate - Early Treatment for First Episode Psychosis

-Based on research, it is not sufficient to treat chronic and reoccurring psychosis.
+Based on research, it is not sufficient to just treat chronic and reoccurring psychosis.
 Rather, providing effective treatment in the early stages of the disease significantly increases one’s chances to return to normal functioning and successfully find one’s way to psychological and functional well-being.
-As currently no early treatment to psychosis exists in Israel, Enosh has decided to launch the innovative Navigate mental health program in Israel, inspired by the successful Navigate Program in the U.S. and Canada.
+Because no early treatment of psychosis exists in Israel, Enosh has decided to launch the innovative Navigate Mental Health Program in Israel, inspired by the successful Navigate Programs in the U.S. and Canada.
 Navigate is a comprehensive program designed to provide early and effective treatment for individuals who have experienced a first episode of psychosis.
-In Israel Enosh would like to provide the treatment for early psychosis to youth and young adults aged 15-40 and their families.
-The program aims to help participants and their families find their way to psychological and functional well-being by providing them access to mental health services.
-The program includes 2 stages: outreaching and recruiting candidates for the program (up to 2 months) and providing treatment (up to 2 years).
-It includes 4 components: 1) Medication Management to determine the treatment and prescribe and evaluate the role of medication; 2) Family Psycho-Education to help the family support the individual’s recovery; 3) Individual Resiliency Training to promote individual resiliency by enhancing illness management; 4) Supported Employment and Education to pursue employment and educational goals.
+In Israel, Enosh would like to provide treatment for early psychosis to youth and young adults aged 15-40 and their families.
+The program aims to help participants and their families find their way to psychological and functional well-being by providing them with access to mental health services.
+The program includes 2 stages: (1) outreach and recruitment of candidates to the program (up to 2 months) and (2) provision of treatment (up to 2 years).
+The treatment stage includes 4 components: (1) Medication Management, in which we determine the appropriate treatment, prescribe medication, and evaluate the role of medication; (2) Family Psycho-Education, which is aimed at helping the family learn strategies to support the individual’s recovery; (3) Individual Resiliency Training, aimed to promote clients’ individual resiliency by enhancing illness management; (4) Supported Employment and Education to help clients pursue employment and educational goals.
 Individuals enrolled in the program and their families are provided with guidance and support throughout the program by the Program Director and team members.
-The program is unique as its multifaceted team members of a Psychiatrist (Program Director), a Prescriber (who evaluates the role of medication), an Individual Resiliency Trainer, a Family Education clinician, and a Supported Employment and Educational specialist work closely to pursue early and effective treatment.
+The program is unique as its multifaceted team members – consisting of a Psychiatrist (Program Director), a Prescriber (who evaluates the role of medication), an Individual Resiliency Trainer, a Family Education clinician, and a Supported Employment and Educational specialist – work closely to pursue early and effective treatment.